Skip to main content

 Indications for bilateral oophorectomy

-Bilateral oophorectomy (usually with bilateral salpingectomy) is commonly performed at the time of hysterectomy for benign disease, most often for management of heavy menstrual bleeding.4 Another common indication for this procedure is to reduce the risk of ovarian cancer; this is especially relevant and beneficial to women who carry an inherited increased risk of developing cancer due to gene mutations in BRCA or HNPCC, for example.5 In general, bilateral oophorectomy is not recommended for premenopausal women who are concerned about ovarian cancer risk but have no inherited increased risk, as the disadvantages of removing normal, healthy ovaries before the average age of menopause far outweigh the very small risk of ovarian cancer.6
+A more common indication for this procedure is to reduce the risk of ovarian cancer; this is especially relevant and beneficial to women who carry an inherited increased risk of developing cancer due to gene mutations in BRCA or HNPCC (Lynch Syndrome), for example (5).
+In general, bilateral oophorectomy is not recommended for premenopausal women who are concerned about ovarian cancer risk but have no inherited increased risk, as the disadvantages of removing normal, healthy ovaries prior to the average age of menopause far outweigh the very small risk of ovarian cancer (6).

 Positive effects of surgical menopause

-• Reduced anxiety around developing ovarian cancer in this population.
+• Reduced anxiety around developing ovarian cancer in this population

-• Reduced symptoms of persistent pelvic pain, particularly in women with endometriosis or pelvic adhesions who have ovarian involvement.
+• Reduced symptoms of persistent pelvic pain, particularly in women with endometriosis or pelvic adhesions who have ovarian involvement

-• Reduced symptoms of premenstrual dysphoric disorder.
+• Reduced symptoms of premenstrual dysphoric disorder

 Negative effects of surgical menopause

-• Sudden and severe onset of vasomotor symptoms (VMS) and genitourinary syndrome of the menopause (GSM).
+• Sudden and severe onset of vasomotor symptoms (VMS) and genitourinary syndrome of the menopause (GSM)

-• Loss of bone density and increased risk of osteoporosis and possibly fractures.8
+• Loss of bone density and increased risk of osteoporosis and possibly fractures (8)

-• Increased risk of cardiovascular disease and an associated increase in mortality risk.9,10
+• Increased risk of cardiovascular disease and an associated increase in mortality risk (9,10)

-• Increased risk of cognitive impairment, including dementia.11,12
+• Increased risk of cognitive impairment, including dementia (11,12)

-• Impaired sexual function due to GSM symptoms, and hypoactive sexual desire disorder (HSDD) due to loss of ovarian testosterone production.13
+• Impaired sexual function due to GSM symptoms, and hypoactive sexual desire disorder (HSDD) due to loss of ovarian testosterone production (13)

-• Increased long-term risk of depression and anxiety.14
+• Increased long-term risk of depression and anxiety (14)

-• Loss of fertility potential.
+• Loss of fertility potential

 Management of surgical menopause

-Ideally, a menopause specialist should review premenopausal women prior to them undergoing bilateral oophorectomy, to explain the potential adverse consequences of surgical menopause and to plan for symptom management and long-term health optimisation.2
+Ideally, a menopause specialist should review premenopausal women prior to them undergoing bilateral oophorectomy, to explain the potential adverse consequences of surgical menopause and to plan for symptom management and long-term health optimisation (2).

 Lifestyle management and ongoing monitoring